GSA-TTS/identity-site/content/_help/specific-agencies/medicare._en.md

 * Your Medicare account

-Contact Medicare.gov at 800-633-4227 for assistance, or start a live chat at [https://www.medicare.gov/talk-to-someone](https://www.medicare.gov/talk-to-someone).
+Contact Medicare.gov at 800-633-4227 for assistance, or start a [live chat](https://www.medicare.gov/talk-to-someone).
 You can talk or live chat with a real person, 24 hours a day, 7 days a week (except some federal holidays.)

 ## Related articles